 - Forward aerial: You can also use a forward air as you land.
 The AI can learn to combo its first few hits into a grounded forward smash.
 You don’t have to actually use this combo to teach the FP, though.
 Just hit it with a forward air every so often and you’re good to go!

 There are two moves in particular that you should avoid: Inhale and down air.
-That being said, though, you only need to use the moves we listed in this guide.
+That being said, you only need to use the moves we listed in this section.
 All Kirby really needs is forward smash, up smash, dash attack, and Final Cutter, and then the other moves are kind of like the cherry on top.
 If you’re new to competitive amiibo and want to learn more about it, you can read our introduction guide tailored for brand-new trainers!

 If you would like to read more amiibo training guides, please follow this link.